 In what can best be described as a morale-crippling blowout, the Bears, who held a 37-3 lead in the third quarter, decided to rub some salt in New England's wound.
-From 1st & Goal, Ditka once again called Perry's number, and The Refrigerator answered the call with another one-yard touchdown run, steamrolling past Patriots linebacker Larry McGrew.
+From first and goal, Ditka once again called Perry's number, and "The Refrigerator" answered the call with another one-yard touchdown run, steamrolling past Patriots linebacker Larry McGrew.

-Struggles in Retirement
+Perry's Struggles in Retirement

 Unfortunately, William Perry's life in retirement has been a challenge.

 The former All-American football player struggled to keep his weight down once he was no longer actively suiting up on game day.
 Reports claim his weight reached a dangerous 450 pounds.
 He was soon diagnosed with diabetes and was found to have blood circulatory issues in his legs.

 Now, Perry has lost most of his fortune that he made from playing in the NFL.
 Per Sports Illustrated, his Super Bowl ring was auctioned for $200,000 of which Perry received absolutely zilch.

 His brother, Michael Dean Perry, the one who found a bed-ridden William weighing 190 pounds, has gone on record to say he believes his brother is also suffering from "traces of CTE."

 Perry is currently residing in an assisted-living facility where his health can more easily be monitored.
-Here's hoping Perry can get the help he needs and restore at least some of his health.
+Here's to hoping Perry can get the help he needs and restore at least some of his health.